 - Gaming sites – such as Farmville

-- Shopping sites – such as Craigslist, EBay, and Amazon, as well as coupon aggregaters such as Groupon.
+- Shopping sites – such as Craigslist, eBay, and Amazon, as well as coupon aggregators such as Groupon.

 Does your target market search for businesses and products in your industry online?
 Will your website provide some value-added services to encourage your target market to use the website?
 So, do you need a website?